 Between May 2014 and January 2015 I was co-PI (with Prof. Henry Hale (George Washington), Prof. Timothy Colton (Harvard) and Dr. Nadiya Kravets (Harvard )), of the National Science Foundation funded ‘Ukraine Crisis Election Panel Survey‘ – a three-wave nationally representative panel survey of the Ukrainian population.
 Our study explored: the drivers of protest participation in polarized societies, the effects of conflict on voting behavior, how to best measure and capturing ethnolinguistic identity in social surveys research, blame attribution in times of crises, and role of geographic region in driving public attitudes.

-PROTESTS AND ELECTIONS IN LATIN AMERICA
+PROTESTS, ELECTIONS AND MIGRATION IN LATIN AMERICA

 In Argentina, I am investigating how political parties motivate and mobilize citizens to vote?
 Data and findings stemming from this project have been published in book chapters and are forthcoming in peer-reviewed journal articles.
 This research builds on previous data collection projects focusing on the 2001 Mass Mobilization (Argentinazo), published as a book manuscript.